mohan2020/w2hsite/site/content/casestudies/rc4.md

 **Main Outcomes and Measures** - The primary outcome that was measured was the change in LDL-C level at 12 months.

 ## Way to Health use
-Way to Health was used to:

-- Enroll and randomize participants across the study arms
+- **Enrollment**: Enroll and randomize participants across the study arms

-- Collect data from the devices by patient
+- **Device Data Integration**: Collect data from the devices by patient

-- Set and monitor activity and achievement vs targets
+- **Rules Engine**: Set and monitor activity and achievement vs targets

-- Award cash incentives by study arm
+- **Behavioral Economics**: Award cash incentives by study arm

 ## Findings and conclusions